 - 1. Get introduced to the Hawrton Experiment as a pioneer move towards the neoclassical theory of administration. - 2.
 Be exposed to other major contributors like Chester Bernard, Chris Argyris, etc. - 3.
 Be conversant with various administrative leadership theories. - 4.
 Grab decision making techniques. - 5.
 Master good communication practices - 6.
-Understand the nature of organizational conflict and how to resolve it.
+Understand the nature of organisational conflict and how to resolve it.

-STUDY UNIT 1: THE HAWTHORN EXPERIMENT AND OTHER CONTRIBUTERS
+UNIT 1 THE HAWTHORN EXPERIMENT AND OTHER CONTRIBUTERS